cytoq/cymanga/readme.txt

 Prerequisites:

-Git: Ensure you have Git installed on your system.
-Python and Django: Make sure you have Python and Django installed.
+Git
+Python
+Django
+Setup Instructions:

-1. Cloning the Repository:
+1. Clone the Repository:
-Open your terminal or command prompt.

-Navigate to the desired directory: Use the cd command to navigate to the directory where you want to clone the project.
+Open your terminal or command prompt and navigate to the desired directory where you want to clone the project:

-Clone the repository: Use the following command
+cd desired_directory
 git clone https://github.com/cytoq/cymanga.git

-2. Setting Up the Virtual Environment:
-Navigate to the Project Directory:

-Use the cd command to navigate into the cloned directory:

-cd your_repository_name

-Create a Virtual Environment:
+2. Install Dependencies:

-Create a virtual environment to isolate project dependencies:
+Activate a virtual environment (recommended) and install the required packages:

 python -m venv venv

-3. Activate the Virtual Environment:

-Windows:

-venv\Scripts\activate

-Linux/macOS:

-source venv/bin/activate
+source venv/bin/activate  # Linux/macOS

-Installing Dependencies:

-Install the required packages listed in the requirements.txt file:
+venv\Scripts\activate  # Windows
 pip install -r requirements.txt

+You can alternatively install dependencies without a virtual environment using pip install -r requirements.txt.

-Running Migrations:
+3. Run Migrations:

-Apply any database migrations:
+Apply database migrations:

 python manage.py migrate

-Activate API:
+4. Import Manga Data (Optional):

+If you want to fill the app with mangas, run:

 python manage.py import_mangas

+This command will get information from JikanAPI

-Starting the Development Server:
+5. Start the Development Server:

-Start the Django development server:
+Start the Django development server to access the application:

 python manage.py runserver

+This will start the server, typically accessible at http://127.0.0.1:8000/.